-Canon 5DS R versus Canon 80D
+Canon 5DS R vs 80D

-The Canon EOS 5DS R and the Canon EOS 80D are two digital cameras that were announced, respectively, in February 2015 and February 2016.
+The Canon EOS 5DS R and the Canon EOS 80D are two digital cameras that were officially introduced, respectively, in February 2015 and February 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5DS R) and an APS-C (80D) sensor.
-The 5DS R has a resolution of 50.3 megapixel, whereas the 80D provides 24 MP.
+The 5DS R has a resolution of 50.3 megapixels, whereas the 80D provides 24 MP.

-Body comparison: Canon 5DS R vs Canon 80D
+Body comparison: Canon 5DS R vs 80D